 Q: Where do you do births?

-A: I have done births at all of the hospitals in the Salt Lake Valley, American Fork Hospital, Park City Hospital, the Birth and Family Place, and in private homes.
+A: I have done births at all of the hospitals in the Salt Lake Valley, American Fork Hospital, Park City Hospital, most of the freestanding birth centers, and in private homes.
 Most of my clients live in the Salt Lake Valley, though I have worked with families as far away as Eagle Mountain, Park City, and Heber.

 Q: What if I have a cesarean birth?